 Can I arrange a ‘home funeral’ or green burial in North Carolina?

-Family-directed funerals, where the family manages the death care of their loved one at home, are experiencing something of a revival, especially as it can provide a more intimate, personal, and less expensive funeral option.
+Family-directed funerals, where the family manages the death care of their loved one at home, are experiencing something of a revival, especially as they can provide a more intimate, personal, and less expensive funeral option.

 There are three natural green burial sites in North Carolina, and you can find support from local organizations that advocate for home funerals.
 The Funeral Consumer Alliance groups listed below can direct you to your nearest support group.